How to determine distribution parameters from quantiles

 .

 Feel free to download or make a copy of this Sheets to calculate the parameters of uniform, normal, loguniform, lognormal, pareto and logistic distributions, based on the above formulas.
-I have also included formulas for the mean and median for all these distributions.
+I have also included formulas for the mean, median and mode of all these distributions.

 - ^